wombleton/gitlaw-nz/acts/W/Wine Act 2003.md

     *   (c) any direction, condition, notice, or requirement lawfully given, made, or imposed by or under this Act.

-    (2) A person who commits an offence against this section for which no other penalty is specified is liable on summary conviction to a fine not exceeding---
+    (2) A person who commits an offence against this section for which no other penalty is specified is liable on conviction to a fine not exceeding---

     *   (a) $100,000, in the case of a body corporate; or

     *   (b) $20,000, in the case of an individual.

+    Section 103(2): amended, on 1 July 2013, by [section 413][231] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 104 Defence for persons charged with breach of duty or failure to comply